christophersutton/platica/_docs/projects/active/chat-implementation.md

 # Ephemeral Chat Implementation

 ## Request
 Implement ephemeral 1-to-1 chat functionality with consideration for room presence.
 Users are only available for chat when online and not in a room.
-Repurpose existing DM section in left sidebar for chat initiation, preparing for eventual three-column layout (chats | channels | rooms).
+Repurpose existing DM section in left sidebar for chat initiation, preparing for eventual three-column layout (chats | hubs | rooms).

 ## Status
 - [x] In Assessment